pathway-labs/realtime-indexer-qa-chat/README.md

-# Build a chatbot with always updated data sources using Pathway + LlamaIndex + Streamlit
+# Build a chatbot with always updated data sources using the Pathway Live Data Framework + LlamaIndex + Streamlit

 ## Create a RAG App without a Vector DB or fragmented ETL pipelines!

 This repository will show you how to build a RAG App that always has up-to-date information from your documents and sources stored in Google Drive, Dropbox, Sharepoint and more.

 The setup guide below describes how to build your **App**.
-You then connect your App to a public **Pathway Vector Store**  sandbox, which is in sync with some public Google Drive and Sharepoint folders.
+You then connect your App to a public **Pathway Live Data Framework Vector Store**  sandbox, which is in sync with some public Google Drive and Sharepoint folders.
 Here, you can upload your own non-confidential files, and try out the App with the sandbox.
-Finally, we will show you how to quickly spin up your very own Pathway Vector Store which is kept in sync with your own private folders.
+Finally, we will show you how to quickly spin up your very own Pathway Live Data Framework Vector Store which is kept in sync with your own private folders.

-> ℹ To run the full solution (your very own Pathway Vector Store + App) in a single go in production, with your own private folders, we recommend using this complete [🐋 Dockerized setup 🐋](https://github.com/pathwaycom/llm-app/blob/main/templates/document_indexing/README.md) directly.
+> ℹ To run the full solution (your very own Pathway Live Data Framework Vector Store + App) in a single go in production, with your own private folders, we recommend using this complete [🐋 Dockerized setup 🐋](https://github.com/pathwaycom/llm-app/blob/main/templates/document_indexing/README.md) directly.

-## What is Pathway
+## What is the Pathway Live Data Framework
-Pathway is an open data processing framework.
+The Pathway Live Data Framework is an open data processing framework.
 It allows you to easily develop data transformation pipelines and Machine Learning applications that work with live data sources and changing data.
-Pathway listens to our documents for changes, additions or removals.
+The Pathway Live Data Framework listens to our documents for changes, additions or removals.
 It handles loading and indexing without the need for an ETL.
-Specifically, we will use Pathway hosted offering that makes it particularly easy to launch advanced RAG applications with very little overhead.
+Specifically, we will use the Pathway Live Data Framework hosted offering that makes it particularly easy to launch advanced RAG applications with very little overhead.

-In this repository, we showcase the integration of LlamaIndex with Pathway's Vector Store solution.
+In this repository, we showcase the integration of LlamaIndex with the Pathway Live Data Framework's Vector Store solution.
 You can effortlessly develop advanced chatbots with memory capabilities, providing easy real-time access to your documents.
 The instructions below are intended as a step-by-step tutorial for learning.

-## Why Pathway?
+## Why the Pathway Live Data Framework?

-Pathway is a data processing framework allowing easy building of advanced data processing pipelines.
-Among others, it offers [Pathway Document Store](https://pathway.com/developers/user-guide/llm-xpack/docs-indexing/), a document indexing solution that is always up to date without the need for traditional ETL pipelines, which are needed in regular VectorDBs.
+The Pathway Live Data Framework is a data processing framework allowing easy building of advanced data processing pipelines.
+Among others, it offers [Pathway Live Data Framework Document Store](https://pathway.com/developers/user-guide/llm-xpack/docs-indexing/), a document indexing solution that is always up to date without the need for traditional ETL pipelines, which are needed in regular VectorDBs.
 It can monitor several data sources (files, S3 folders, cloud storage) and provide the latest information to your LLM application.

 This means you do not need to worry about:
 - Checking files to see if there are any changes
 - Parsing PDFs, word documents or other text files
 - Transforming, embedding documents and loading them into a vector database

-These are all handled by Pathway.
+These are all handled by the Pathway Live Data Framework.

 ## App Overview

 This demo combines three technologies.
-* For always up-to-date knowledge and information retrieval from the documents in our folders, **Pathway Vector Store** is used.
+* For always up-to-date knowledge and information retrieval from the documents in our folders, **Pathway Live Data Framework Vector Store** is used.
 * **LlamaIndex** provides search capability to OpenAI LLM and combines functionalities such as chat memory, and OpenAI API calls for the app.
 * Finally, **Streamlit** powers the easy-to-navigate user interface for easy access to the app.

-## Tutorial: Creating always up-to-date RAG App with Pathway Vector Store + LlamaIndex
+## Tutorial: Creating always up-to-date RAG App with Pathway Live Data Framework Vector Store + LlamaIndex

 ## Prerequisites
 - An OpenAI API Key (Only needed for OpenAI models)
-- Running Pathway Vector Store process (a hosted version is provided for the demo, instructoins to self-host one are provided below)
+- Running Pathway Live Data Framework Vector Store process (a hosted version is provided for the demo, instructoins to self-host one are provided below)

 ## Adding new documents
-First, add example documents to the vector store by uploading files to Google Drive that is registered to Pathway Vector Store as a source.
-Pathway can listen to many sources simultaneously, such as local files, S3 folders, cloud storage and any data stream for data changes.
+First, add example documents to the vector store by uploading files to Google Drive that is registered to Pathway Live Data Framework Vector Store as a source.
+The Pathway Live Data Framework can listen to many sources simultaneously, such as local files, S3 folders, cloud storage and any data stream for data changes.
 For this demo, a public Google Drive folder is provided for you to upload file.
 It is pre-populated with Pathway Github repository's readme.
 In this demo, we will ask questions about Pathway to our assistant and it will respond based on the available files in the Drive folder.

 See [pathway-io](https://pathway.com/developers/api-docs/pathway-io) for more information on available connectors and how to implement custom connectors.

-## Building Pathway Powered Chat Bot
+## Building a Pathway Live Data Framework Powered Chat Bot

 ### Retriever
 First, import the necessary modules for the retriever.